-5.1.
+4.1.
 Code of Conduct

 AHRC is committed to ensuring that our decision making is fair, robust, transparent, and credible.
-We are also committed to raising awareness of and taking steps to remove the impact of unintentional bias in our systems, processes, behaviours, and culture.
-In addition to this, we will ensure that our funding is not influenced by protected characteristics.
+We are also committed to raising awareness of and taking steps to remove the impact of unintentional bias in our systems, processes, behaviours, and culture; in addition, we will ensure that our funding is not influenced by, for example, the gender of the applicant or by other protected characteristics.

-5.2.
+4.2.
 Safeguarding Decision Making